 "When someone outside of your race tries to replicate what you've done for so long to manage your hair and they wear it for style, it's like, 'Can we just have something and have it be credited?'"
 Ascencio said.
 "It's like if you're a painter and you see a print that you made, that you created, imagine what it feels like to wear something all your life and then be presented it in your 30s and be told 'this is the newest, greatest thing.
 Get on board.'"

-OK, definitively, is it ever acceptable to wear cornrows if you are white?
+OK, definitively, is it ever acceptable to wear cornrows as a white person?

 Although this is perhaps the most important question in this discussion, it's also one of the more difficult to answer.
 The people we asked about this were definitely mixed.